Multiple Token Generation#

 .all()

-streamlines interventions on many generated tokens#
+applies interventions to all generated tokens#

 With nnsight 0.4

-you can use .all()
+and later, you can use .all()

-on a module within a model will recursively apply its .input
+context on a module within a model will recursively apply its .input

 and .output